-Required components of the health examination include: health history with parent signature, diabetes screening, lead risk assessment or testing, and complete physical examination.
-Children must receive a physical examination:
+Required components of the health examination include the following: health history with parent signature, diabetes screening, lead risk assessment or testing, and complete physical examination.
+Children must receive a physical examination.
+Students must receive a physical examination:

-1) Prior to entering Illinois Schools for the first time 2) Prior to the first entrance in Early Childhood Program AND yearly while enrolled in Early Childhood, 3) Prior to Kindergarten 4) Prior to 6th grade 5) Prior to 9th grade.
+Prior to entering Illinois Schools for the first time

+Prior to the first entrance in Early Childhood AND yearly while enrolled in Early Childhood,

+Prior to Kindergarten

+Prior to 6th grade

+Prior to 9th grade.

 A physical dated anytime within one year of the beginning school will be accepted.
 The examinations must be completed by an MD, DO, Nurse Practitioner, or Physician's Assistant and must be recorded on an Illinois School Physical form.
-The IHSA Preparticipation Examination (sports physical) form is not acceptable as the school physical.
+The IHSA Pre-participation Examination (sports physical) form is not acceptable as the school physical.

 THE LAW REQUIRES US TO EXCLUDE ALL STUDENTS WHO DO NOT MEET THIS HEALTH EXAM REQUIREMENT BY OCTOBER 15TH OF THE SCHOOL YEAR.
 (77 III.
 Adm.
-Code 665 - updated 2014-15)
+Code 665)